Learn · Accounting & bookkeeping

 By Marcus Brandt · Head of Seller Accounting

-Good FBA bookkeeping means reversing that compression.
+Good FBA bookkeeping means reversing that compression, and it's the part of ecommerce bookkeeping that trips up bookkeepers who came from service businesses.
 Every Amazon payout is a settlement that bundles hundreds or thousands of transactions, and your job is to record it so the gross sales, each category of fee, refunds, and tax all land in their own accounts.
 Do that consistently and your profit and loss tells the truth, your books reconcile to Amazon's 1099-K, and you can actually see which costs are eating your margin.

 Use accrual accounting, not just the bank feed